 - The board shall seek restitution according to law for loss and damage sustained by the district. - When a juvenile is involved in vandalism to district property, the principal shall contact the parents and explain their legal responsibility.
-The parents shall be notified in writing of the dollar amount of loss or damage.

-Juveniles or their parents shall make restitution payments to the business office, and accounts shall be kept.
+The parents shall be notified in writing of the dollar amount of loss or damage. - Juveniles or their parents shall make restitution payments to the business office, and accounts shall be kept.
 Persons of legal age shall be held responsible for their own payments.
 If necessary, provisions may be made for installment payments.
 Accounts not paid in full within the specified time may be processed for legal action.

-Emergency Safety Interventions (ESI) The Wamego USD 320 Board of Education has adopted a local board policy on the use of Emergency Safety Interventions (ESI) which is available online at www.usd320.com.
+Emergency Safety Interventions (ESI)

+Please see USD 320 BOE Policy GAAF.

 The Emergency Safety Interventions (ESI) policies for all students will:

 - Promote safety and prevent harm to students, school personnel, and visitors. - Foster a climate of dignity and respect in the use of discipline and behavior management techniques. - Provide school personnel with clear guidelines about the use of seclusion and restraint in response to emergency situations. - Provide parents/guardians information about state guidelines and district policies related to the use of discipline, behavior management, behavior interventions, and responses to emergency situations. - Promote the use of non-aversive behavioral interventions, including positive behavior support techniques.
 Building principals are responsible for ensuring all school staff are trained annually in positive behavior intervention techniques, de-escalation strategies, ESI regulations and district ESI policy/procedures.

-Standards for the use of ESI Emergency Safety Interventions (ESI) refers to the use of seclusion or physical restraint.
+Standards for the use of ESI

+Emergency Safety Interventions (ESI) refers to the use of seclusion or physical restraint.
 District personnel may use seclusion and/or physical restraint only when less restrictive alternatives were determined by the school employee to be inappropriate or ineffective, and when a student's behavior presents an immediate physical danger to self or others.
 Violent actions that are destructive of property may necessitate the use of ESI.
 The use of ESI shall stop as soon as the immediate danger or physical harm ceases to exist.

+Physical Restraint

-Physical Restraint Physical restraint may be used when the student's behavior presents an immediate physical danger to self or others or is violently destructive of property, and other interventions, such as positive behavior supports, to prevent dangerous behaviors are inappropriate or ineffective under the circumstances.
+Physical restraint may be used when the student's behavior presents an immediate physical danger to self or others or is violently destructive of property, and other interventions, such as positive behavior supports, to prevent dangerous behaviors are inappropriate or ineffective under the circumstances.
 When physical restraint is used, the following principles apply: